clintreyes2/Dispersion-relation-solver/README.md

 ## Citation

 Please cite the software repository and the accompanying Ocean Engineering paper.
-Update `CITATION.cff` with the new repository URL, release date, version, and Zenodo DOI after publishing this standalone repository.

 ## License